-Television Writers Vault congratulates Executive
+The Television Writers Vault congratulates Executive

-Producer, Jim Kiriakakis of Buck Productions on
+Producer, Jim Kiriakakis of Buck Productions on his

-of his scouting and collaboration with
+of his scouting and collaboration with Writers on

-discovered at the TV Writers Vault.
+projects he discovered at the TV Writers Vault.

-From The Dark Side", a Docu-Style
+"Deals From The Dark Side", a Docu-Style Reality

-Reality Series explores escape artist Steve Santini's
+Series explores escape artist Steve Santini's

 unusual and bizarre world of macabre historical